mimi-1/mimi-1/README.md

 - 👋 Hi, I’m @mimi-1
-- 🌱 I dont like Gatsby anymore
+- 🌱 Tried to work with React/Gatsby
-- 💞️ I love data
+- 💞️ SQL, R, Python
 - 📫 How to reach me ...

 <!---